jimmyw86878/ansible-docker-sandbox/README.md

 This repository can create [Ansible](https://docs.ansible.com/ansible/latest/index.html) cluster (one master and multiple slaves) for testing, scaling, learning your Ansible playbooks.
 Just use a simple command to set up multiple containerized Ansible hosts in one minute and you can run your playbooks of Ansible.

+All SSH configuration will be pre-configured for the usage of Ansible.
+Users don't need to care about it.

 ## Prerequisite

 - [Docker](https://docs.docker.com/engine/install/)